g-erm/tp/docs/UserGuide.md

 <br>

 Step 3.
-The application will show the updated candidate list which is empty.
+The application will now show an empty list!

 ![Clear Can Step 2](images/clearCan2.png)